brian-carroll/elm_c_wasm/NOTES.md

 # Reducing encoding/decoding in the Elm Architecture

+## TODO Wasm platform/scheduler
+- [ ] move postRun to before all the custom kernels
+  - for now just use Emscripten JS mashing, make it better later when I know what I need
+- [ ] generate managers in C, not JS
+  - deal with init stuff
+  - probably need a manually written prototype.
+Generate nothing at first?
+But do generate deps!

 ## notes on Closure caching

 Tried using a cache to reduce encoding and decoding but we end up with cache invalidation issues